You don't have to wait until your test is played to its end. In order to debug better you can:

 When you Pause on a step, you can later Resume from that point:

 Click on the "Stop" button.
 Once you clicked, you'll have to play the test from its beginning.

 Run Step by Step

-Click the Play Current Step button or use the keyboard shortcut (F10) to execute the current action:
+Click the drop down button next to the Play button and select Run locally step by step, then click Play Current Step button or use the keyboard shortcut (F10) to execute the current action:

 Insert a Breakpoint

 Breakpoint lets you pause the test at a specific step (before it runs).

 Hover on an arrow between some two steps to insert the breakpoint.

 Tip: You can add breakpoint by using a keyboard shortcut (Ctrl + B).

 Run from a specific step